 This policy applies to all individuals who may work, attend classes, conduct business, or visit any campus of The University of Texas Rio Grande Valley (UTRGV), including without limitation employees, faculty, trainees, students, patients, visitors, volunteers, contractors, commercial tenants, or vendors.
-This policy does not apply to peace officers as defined in Article 2.12 of the Texas Code of Criminal Procedure.
+This policy does not apply to peace officers as defined in Article 2.12 of the Texas Code of Criminal Procedure, and does not apply to military service members or officers, inspectors, or investigators employed by a federal agency who are carrying a weapon in the discharge of official duties.